girishbhegde/online-survey-backend/README.md

 You can access survey manager similarly by accessing same link with port on which survey-manager is running(8082)

-API docs are also available in file api-docs.txt
+API docs are also available in file
+*[api-docs.txt] (online-survey-backend/survey-api/api-docs.txt)*

 **scope for improvement**
 -   Introduce a distributed cache layer (probably redis) to cache the questions for most commonly accessed surveys.